risk-first/website/estimating/Fill-The-Bucket.md

   - The mean over all _n_ fence panels is _n x m_.
   - The new variance is _n x v_.

+This is what is going on in the above graphs.
+The area under each curve is the _probability distribution_.
+When you paint any given fence panel (the first, red graph), you'd expect it to be a single spot from under the graph, taken at random.
+Given that there is more space under the graph around the mean, we'd expect our fence-painting times to be clustered around the mean.

+The second, blue graph extrapolates the single panel distribution to show how long the whole job will take.
+It the variance for a single panel is large, then the likely time to paint the whole fence could vary by _hours_.

 ## Sampling Error

 If you paint the first fence panel in 40 minutes, how sure can you be that this is a good mean?
 What if you extrapolate from this single fence panel?
 To paint all 40 might now only take 26 hours - which is a good deal shorter than the original estimate of 40 hours.
 Is that fair?